Primary Navigation Mobile

 What are the running costs?

-There are four engines and two plug-in hybrids (PHEVs) to choose from, plus an electric BMW iX1 that gets its own review.
-On paper, the most economical of the internal combustion models are the diesels.
-The two-wheel drive 18d and four-wheel drive 23d should both be capable of mpg in the mid 50s.
+On paper, the most economical of the conventional internal combustion models are the diesels.
+The two-wheel drive sDrive18d and four-wheel drive xDrive23d should both be capable of real-world mpg in the mid 50s.

-xDrive25 and 30e PHEVs feature an electric motor powering the rear wheels, with an electric range of between 50-57 miles.
-They should be able to charge from 0-100% using a domestic socket in around eight hours, or around 2.5 hours from a dedicated home charger.
+They charge 0-100% using a domestic socket in around eight hours, or around 2.5 hours using a dedicated home charger.
 Official mpg, like most PHEVs, is largely dependent on how you drive it.
 Plug it in religiously and you could see three figure mpg scores.

 Servicing and warranty

-BMW has 150 dealers in the UK with most towns and cities being covered.
+BMW has 150 dealers in the UK, so you’re unlikely to be too far away from the nearest one.
 Customer service is generally rated highly in industry surveys such as those conducted by JD Power.

 BMW servicing isn’t based on mileage, but on condition – the car will tell you when it needs a service.
 Service plans are available to help manage the cost.
 How much you pay depends on the model.